avraal/BizarreTale/README.md

 * `obj` - container in which objects are loaded

 This method start a new thread, which blocked other threads and call `LoadFromFile` from MapIO.

+#### SaveToFile:
+Just like a `LoadFromFile` has a two parameters.

+This method start a new thread, which blocked other threads and call `SaveToFile` from MapIO.

 <br>